The Royal Signals Museum is not only educational it’s great fun too

-Please note that we only normally accept school groups during the normal working week.
+Please note that we only normally accept school groups during the working week – Monday to Friday.

 For the disabled: there is an access ramp for the disabled at the front entrance to the Museum and a lift between lower and upper levels.There are toilets, and toilets for the disabled.
 If you have pupils with other or additional needs/disabilities please get in touch to discuss your requirements.